-Many of us will be buying gifts for caregivers soon – and for good reason.
+Many of us will be buying gifts for caregivers soon – and for a good reason.
 Caregivers love our family as much as we do.
-And, caregiving is hard work!

 So, caregivers deserve a thoughtful gift.
 Something that shows you put your heart into choosing it just for them.

-Whether the caregiver you are buying for is a healthcare provider in an organized medical setting, or serving in your home with little ones or keeping an older loved-one safe, the gift should represent a token of your genuine thanks and appreciation.
+Whether the caregiver you are buying for is a healthcare provider in a medical setting, serving in your home with your little ones, or keeping an elderly loved-one safe, the gift should represent a token of your genuine thanks and appreciation.

 I also think it should be a gift that matches their personality – a gift that they will enjoy receiving, using, and perhaps even keeping for a long time.